 Creating a website page in a headless solution

 At ScienceSoft, we see a headless solution as a shortcut to great user experience.
 This is mainly due to unlimited flexibility it gives to web designers.
 There is no predefined page layout and widgets so designers can create web pages relying exclusively on their creative vision and the convenience of users.
 APIs will link the UI elements with the back-end logic and data sources.

 Adobe Commerce (Magento) – a headless ecommerce platform

 Consistently tops the list of ecommerce platforms due to scalability and a mature functional set.

-Though inherently a monolithic platform, Magento started supporting a headless approach.
+Though inherently a monolithic platform, Adobe Commerce started supporting a headless approach.
 Now it offers full-function ecommerce back-end, and REST and GraphQL APIs for different integration scenarios.
-Also, Magento has its own PWA Studio to create app-like ecommerce storefronts.
+Also, Adobe Commerce has its own PWA Studio to create app-like ecommerce storefronts.

 Starts at $1,999/month and increases in proportion to gross merchandise volume (GMV).